 Market risk is the risk of loss arising from adverse changes in market rates and prices.
 We do not take title to any natural gas or crude oil in connection with our services and, accordingly, have no direct exposure to fluctuating commodity prices.
 However, the demand for our compression services depends upon the continued demand for, and production of, natural gas and crude oil.
 Sustained changes in natural gas or crude oil prices over the long term could result in a decline in the production of natural gas or crude oil, which could result in reduced demand for our compression services.
 We do not intend to hedge our indirect exposure to fluctuating commodity prices.
-A 1% decrease in average revenue generating horsepower of our active fleet during the six months ended June 30, 2019 would have resulted in a decrease of approximately \$6.5 million and \$4.4 million in our revenue and gross operating margin, respectively.
+A 1% decrease in average revenue generating horsepower for the nine months ended September 30, 2019 would result in an annual decrease of approximately \$6.5 million in revenue and \$4.4 million in gross operating margin.
 Gross operating margin is a non-GAAP financial measure.
 For a reconciliation of gross operating margin to net income (loss), its most directly comparable financial measure, calculated and presented in accordance with GAAP, please read "Part I, Item 2 Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" of this report.